Similarity (geometry)

 For example, all circles are similar to each other, all squares are similar to each other, and all equilateral triangles are similar to each other.
-On the other hand, ellipses are not all similar to each other, rectangles are not all similar to each other, and isosceles triangles are not all similar to each other.
+On the other hand, ellipses are not generally similar to each other, rectangles are not generally similar to each other, and isosceles triangles are not generally similar to each other.
 This is because two ellipses can have different width to height ratios, two rectangles can have different length to breadth ratios, and two isosceles triangles can have different base angles.